Cut Payroll Taxes

 50 Employees

-Annual employer FICA savings on pre-tax health insurance deductions
+Annual employer FICA savings on pre-tax deductions

 200 Employees

-Annual employer FICA savings on pre-tax health insurance deductions
+Annual employer FICA savings on pre-tax deductions

 500 Employees

-Annual employer FICA savings on pre-tax health insurance deductions
+Annual employer FICA savings on pre-tax deductions

 Process